 Our winning concept for the architectural competition of the International School of Debrecen was based on the form of a circle.
 This simple, yet symbolic shape traditionally means protection, union and community, while it softly blends into the neighbouring forest area of the Natura 2000 protected 'Nagyerdő'.

 The functional programme included an institution starting from kindergarten up to high school with integrated, international curriculum.
-Its approach to teaching is based on exploration, which requires a special environment: the design had to be flexible and adaptive for the actual needs of students with transparent spatial connections, spacious communal areas and a range of indoor and outdoor facilities for learning, doing sports.
+Its approach to teaching is based on exploration, which requires a special environment: the design had to be flexible and adaptive for the actual needs of students with transparent spatial connections, spacious communal areas and a range of indoor and outdoor facilities for learning, and doing sports.

 The site is located near Nagyerdő, the city park of Debrecen, in a developing and popular residential area called ‘Pallag’.
 This calm, natural environment and the fresh air provide an excellent background for the school.
-However, it was also a great challenge to design a contemporary building that fits into and saves its green surroundings, while it represents the qualities of the International School with its characteristic, iconic and unique appearance.
+However, it was a great challenge to design a contemporary building that fits into its green surroundings, while it represents the qualities of the International School with its characteristic, iconic and unique appearance.